2023 WSRID Board

 Anna Mansell Karagiannis, NIC, is a freelance sign language interpreter living in Seattle.
-A Wisconsin native, and graduate of the University of Minnesota, Twin Cities (2007 BFA), Anna tries to never complain about the rain.
-Returning to ASL several years after college, Anna feels fortunate to have graduated amongst the “last class” of ITP students at SCCC.
-She is excited to continue her journey on the WSRID board, recently accepting the position of vice president, and to contribute her skills and experiences to support community strengthening and professional development for interpreters here in Washington.
-Prior to joining the board in October of 2016, Anna coordinated the Professional Development Committee-West (2014-2018), and contributed as a member of the Bylaws Committee, (2016-2018).
-When not working or volunteering, Anna spends her time with her young family and good friends.
-Although she’s not sure what a hobby really is, she thinks spending time with people she loves, eating, drinking, and laughing, are hers.
+A Wisconsin native and graduate of the University of Minnesota, Twin Cities (2007 BFA), Anna tries to never complain about the weather here in the PNW.
+Returning to ASL several years after college, Anna feels fortunate to have graduated amongst the “last class” of ITP students at SCCC in 2013.
+She is excited to continue her journey on the WSRID board, focusing her efforts on community strengthening and professional development for interpreters here in Washington.
+Prior to joining the board in October of 2017, Anna helped coordinate the Professional Development Committee-West (2014-2018), was a contributing member of the Bylaws Committee (2016-2018), and served as one of the conference co-coordinators for our “Make it Matter” joint conference with WSAD in 2019.
+She is honored to be serving in her second term as board president.

-Gabby Hopkinson moved to Seattle from her home state of California 13 years ago and has been heavily immersed in the Seattle and Washington scene ever since.
-She has a bachelor’s in psychology from Gallaudet and a master’s in rehabilitation counseling from San Francisco State, and has enjoyed involvement in local organizations namely Deaf-friendly, Deaf Spotlight, ADWAS, HSDC and more.
+Gabby Hopkinson moved to Seattle from her home state of California 13 years ago and became heavily immersed in the Seattle and Washington scene.
+In the first year of the pandemic, she moved to Vancouver, Washington with her three Deaf sons and enjoys living across the river from Portland while working locally and nationally as a Deaf Interpreter.
+She has a bachelor’s in psychology from Gallaudet and a master’s in rehabilitation counseling from San Francisco State, and has enjoyed involvement in local organizations namely Deaffriendly, Deaf Spotlight, ADWAS, HSDC, and more.
 She left her 9-5 gig as the Human Resources Director at HSDC to become a stay at home mother to her three Deaf sons and that was when a long time DeafBlind friend threw her the idea to become a Deaf Interpreter.
 She’s never looked back.
 She’s been working steadily as a Deaf Interpreter in different settings, and is eagerly working towards her certification.
 As a Deaf person and a Deaf Interpreter, she has experience being on both ends and one of her goals is to continue to bring all the communities closer together.
 She gets a kick out of traveling, being outdoors, photography, running her Etsy shop Happy Shock, being a mother to her amazing sons, and much more.

 Kristin Deverin, NIC, is a freelance interpreter living on the Olympic Peninsula.
 Her first ASL classes were in a rural city in northern Nevada.
 After earning a BA in criminal justice, she made her way up to Washington, where she meet a Deaf women who encouraged her to pursue interpreting.
 She started volunteering with WSRID while she attended ITP at SCCC.
 After finishing ITP with Sorensen’s School to Work program, Kristin relocated to San Diego to be with family.
 There she was involved with SDCRID Bylaws committee and Young Professional Interpreting Network (YPIN) committee.
 After returning home a few years ago, she is now ready to roll up her sleeves and give back to the interpreting and deaf communities by joining WSRID.
 When she is not with her partner backpacking in the Olympic Mountains, or trying to get her passport full of stamps, Kristin enjoys spending time with friends and hosting Airbnb guests on her farm.

 Rhesa Durgin grew up with a HOH mother.
-At 13, she asked her mom to learn ASL with her.
+At 13, she asked her mom to learn sign language with her.
 While her mom was only able to attend a few classes, Rhesa fell in love with sign.
-After that, she continued taking ASL classes - jumping to four different colleges because each discontinued their program.
+After that, she continued taking ASL classes - jumping to four different colleges as each discontinued their program.
 After a seven-year intermission, a Deaf woman encouraged Rhesa to rejoin the Deaf community.
-This led to her passing the EIPA, attending many workshops and Deaf gatherings to improve skills, and to establish a proud career as an educational interpreter.
+This led to her meeting the state standard for the EIPA, attending many workshops and Deaf gatherings to improve skills, and to establish a proud career as an educational interpreter.
 Rhesa loves to spend time with family and friends… and to learn.
-She can usually be found at Deaf events or interpreter trainings.
 She’s honored to serve on WSRID’s board and give back a little of what the Deaf and interpreting communities have given her!

 Student Director [position vacant]

 Are you currently an ITP student or do you know one?
 If so, consider inquiring about this position for next year!
-Email Caroline
+Email Anna